cruiseresearchgroup/SOCIA-EVO/README.md

 <!-- Replace this with your actual architecture diagram -->

-An LLM-driven multi-agent Cyber-Physical-Social simulation generator that automatically creates simulation environments based on user requirements and data.
+This paper introduces SOCIA-EVO, a framework that automatically builds data-grounded simulators by anchoring constraints, separating structure from parameters, and validating repair strategies through metrics.

-For more details about SOCIA, please check out our [paper](https://arxiv.org/abs/2505.12006).
+For more details about SOCIA, please check out our [paper](https://arxiv.org/abs/2604.17351).

 If you use SOCIA in your research, please cite:
 ```bibtex